-In order to determine what you should be selling you need to understand your customer.
-Yah, I know.
+In order to determine what you should be selling, you need to understand your customer.
+Yeah, I know.
 You’ve heard this a bunch of times.
 Ask yourself an honest question.
 Are people buying what you’re selling?

-b.
-Can you be found on a social platform like Facebook, Twitter and/or Instagram?
-Shoppers like to check you out now as much as possible before making the commitment to contact you.
-It is common practice to search you out.
-They look for photos, comments, reviews and overall feel of your brand.
+Can you be found on a social platform like Facebook, Twitter, or Instagram?
+Shoppers like to research as much as possible before making the commitment to buying from you or contacting you.
+They’ll look for photos, comments, reviews, and overall feel of your brand.
 How about directories, associations, and local marketplaces?
 Consumers visit these websites frequently.

-Promotion is heavily influenced by our online spaces.
-In the past, advertising consisted of brand- created messages, with every brand claiming its products were the best.
-Today, a brand is what consumers say about it.🤓🙋 It’s what they say about you and your business when you are not there.
+In the past, advertising consisted of key messages and every brand claimed its products were the best.
+Today, a brand is what consumers say about it.
+It’s what they say about you and your business when you’re not there.

-When you’ve conceived a great product or service, set the right price 💲, placed it appropriately in the marketplace, promote it well 🔊 and consistently, and make a connection, the sky is the limit for your success. ⭐⭐
+When you conceive a great product or service, set the right price, place it appropriately in the marketplace, promote it consistently, and make a connection – the sky is the limit for your success.

 Want to learn more?
-I can help you align your marketing to a sales process to help you get your phone ringing or get people to sign up for your fabulous thing you want to world to know about.
+I can help you align your marketing to a sales process that will get people to buy the fabulous thing you want to world to know about.
 Click here to send me an email.